lvcabral/brs-desktop/README.md

 # BrightScript 2D API Emulator - Desktop App

-This project was created to build a _multiplatform desktop application_ for the **BrightScript 2D API emulator**, please follow the link below to visit the emulator repository and read about the project features (and limitations):
+This project was created to develop a _multiplatform desktop application_ for the **BrightScript 2D API emulator**, please follow the link below to visit the emulator library repository and know all about the project features (and limitations):
 - http://github.com/lvcabral/brs-emu

-The binaries of this application are released together with the emulator library at:
+The binaries of this dektop application (for all platforms) are released together with the emulator library at:
 - https://github.com/lvcabral/brs-emu/releases

 ## Documentation

+Below you will find the links for the documetation related to this project, how to contribute, build and use the desktop application.

 ### Contributing